-Upon recommendation from the Compensation Committee, the Board of Directors approved the Amendment on March 28, 2011.
+The Board of Directors approved the Amendment on February 23, 2012.
 The Board of Directors believes that the Amendment serves a critical role in attracting and retaining the high-caliber employees, consultants and directors that are essential to our success and in motivating these individuals to strive to reach our goals.

-By approving the Amendment, stockholders will be approving the addition of 500,000 shares to the 2006 Plan, representing approximately 2.1% of our outstanding common stock as of April 1, 2011 on a fully diluted basis.
+By approving the Amendment, stockholders will be approving the addition of 1,000,000 shares to the 2006 Plan, increasing the number of shares available for issuance under the 2006 Plan by 1,000,000 shares, from an aggregate of 2,688,828 shares to an aggregate of 3,688,828 shares.
+The additional 1,000,000 shares represent approximately 3.8% of our outstanding shares as of April 5, 2012, on a fully diluted basis.